 As discussed in Note 1, the budget is prepared on a cash basis of accounting.
 However, the modified accrual basis of accounting is used for fund financial reporting purposes in accordance with GAAP.
-A reconciliation of revenues and expenditures recognized in accordance to the budgetary basis (cash basis) for the year ended December 31, 2022 is shown on page 30.
+Exhibit 1 on page 30 is a reconciliation of revenues and expenditures recognized in accordance to the budgetary basis (cash basis) for the year ended December 31, 2022.